Project taxonomy and recommendations for Diversity Equity and Inclusion#

 • Recommendations:

-• Stating your project’s values explicitly and how they align with your mission and vision help reinforce and clarify your ideals of diversity and inclusion.
+• Stating your project’s values explicitly and how they align with your mission and vision helps reinforce and clarify your ideals of diversity and inclusion.

-• Ensure that the group developing the mission/vision is representative not only of your stakeholder but also the stakeholders that you want to recruit including underrepresented groups
+• Ensure that the group developing the mission/vision is representative not only of your stakeholders but also of the stakeholders that you want to recruit including underrepresented groups

 Technical#